samboy/blog/embed/Template-mypic.md

 @*italics* also works (sometimes you need the @ after another punctuation characer, like —@*italics* here—)

+If you want an italic link, be sure the link ends the sentence, and make sure the setence ends with a period in italics, like this:
+_Get an italic link [like this](https://italic.link.foo)._

 Note that the character “'” (ASCII single quote) is not allowed in links, if needed use %27 every time the link has “'” in it.